gsvitins/chbright/README.md

 ___ABOUT___

-Python script that changes laptop brightness (tested on Xubuntu using XFCE).
+Python script that changes laptop brightness (tested on Xubuntu using xfce4).
-This script allows to change brightness directly by entering number or by increment, thus making it better than default XFCE shortcuts that allows interval only of 10.
-Requires sudo priveges.
+This script allows to change brightness directly by entering number or by increment, thus making it better than default xfce4 keyboard shortcuts that allows interval only of 10.
+I use it by binding e.g. 'sudo chbright -i -1' to xfce4 keyboaard shortcut to quickly decrease/increase screen brightness by 1 unit.
+Requires root privileges.

 ___USAGE___